sylefeb/Silice/projects/audio_sdcard_streamer/README.md

 Save in a file named `track.raw`.

+You can also use `ffmpeg`, with this command line: ` ffmpeg.exe -i input.mp3 -ac 1 -f s8 track.raw`.

 Write the file `track.raw` on the sdcard, using a low-level write (e.g. Win32DiskImager under Windows).

 **Important:** all pre-existing data on the sdcard will be lost!